 Registering U.S. citizenship in Finland

 The Act on the Population Information System (661/2009) obliges Finnish citizens to keep their population information up to date and to report any changes in their civil data.
 You can register your U.S. citizenship directly with the Digital and Population Data Services Agency service location or through the Finnish Consulate/Embassy.
-Registration is free, and can be done in two ways:
+Registration can be done in two ways: